Welcome to the Quote3D Documentation!

 Generate instant quotes for your 3D prints and manage quote history:

-• Generate a quote asynchronously.
-Returns a job ID that you can use to check the status.: POST /v2/file/quote/{file_id}/asyncGenerate a quote asynchronously.
-Returns a job ID that you can use to check the status.
+• Alternative asynchronous quote endpoint.
+Returns a job ID that you can use to check status and fetch the completed result.: POST /v2/file/quote/{file_id}/asyncAlternative asynchronous quote endpoint.
+Returns a job ID that you can use to check status and fetch the completed result.

 • Check the status of an async quote job.
 Returns progress percentage and completion status.: GET /v2/jobs/{job_id}Check the status of an async quote job.
 Returns progress percentage and completion status.